 Each couple or family has its own individual tent whilst the bathroom facilities are shared.
 There are enough showers and toilets available with the water heated by solar panels.

-Luxury camps differ greatly and here you will be treated to the full extent of Sahara desert hospitality.
-You will leave the following morning feeling you have been treated like royalty.
+Luxury camps differ greatly and you will leave the following morning feeling you have been treated like royalty.
 This is an opportunity to spend this magic time in the desert in unadulterated comfort, and yet surrounded by the beauty of the desert dunes under the canopy of the Milky Way and innumerable constellations.

 The tents are made of a very different white and black material which allows for higher and wider constructions for larger interiors and which is impermeable.
 These private tents are spacious and are equipped with king-sized beds, tastefully decorated to add to the romanticism of this luxurious setting.
 The furnishings are equally luxurious with beautiful metal lamps handcrafted in Marrakesh or Fes.
 There are large tables, mirrors and armchairs to relax in.
 In addition there are electric sockets so that you can charge your camera or phone.

 Each tent has its own bathroom, with separate shower and toilets.
-These private facilities are often the main reason for travellers and especially older ones to choose the luxury camps.
+These private facilities are often the main reason for travellers to choose the luxury camps.

 Traditional Moroccan cuisine is some of the best you will taste in your time in Morocco.
 And meals are eaten communally in a large, beautifully decorated, separate restaurant tent.